-b) Prior introspection: We are able to explicitly examine the learned structured covariance, to visually assess the prior information passed to the generative model.
+Prior introspection We can explicitly examine the learned structured covariance, to visually assess the prior information passed to the generative model.
 To do this, we take a test image, x, and use the encoder to give a latent vector, z, that corresponds to the test image.
 From this we can calculate the structured covariance, $\Sigma{\theta}(z) \in \mathbb{R}^{d \times d}$ , where $d = \dim \mathcal{X}$ .
 Each row of the covariance matrix corresponds to a pixel in the generated image, and the row can be reshaped into an image, showing the correlations between the chosen pixel and all others.
-Two example images with chosen pixels highlighted with a star are shown in figure 4.
+Two example images with chosen pixels highlighted with a star are shown in figure 4 and further examples are given in a supplementary video||.
 Positive correlations are given in red, and negative correlations are in blue.
 We can see that the structure of the edges is present, and that, despite the local structure of the precision matrix, longer-range correlations have been learned.